gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 #### Ignorant but Smart Audience

 Remember that you will be writing for yourself.
-But, you will probably read these notes in a point in time when you will have forgotten the context.
+But you will probably read these notes in a point in time when you will have forgotten the context.

 Therefore, write the permanent notes thinking that your audience is ignorant